aammd/Habitat_Filtering/MS/OrgSize.md

 ## Discussion

 We tested three predictions of the size-plasticity hypothesis.
-First, we tested whether smaller organism types would develop less variation than larger organisms (Question 1).
+First, we tested whether smaller organism types would show less variation than larger organisms (Question 1).
 We did not find support for this pattern.
 Second, we asked whether smaller organisms showed a weaker relationship to environmental variation than larger organisms (Question 2).
 We found this pattern in two